Are you new to NUA or homeschooling in general?

 Do you offer field trips?

-We currently offer twelve field trips per school year; six are held in San Diego County and six are held in Orange County.
+We also offer a number of field trips per school year; some are held in San Diego County and others are held in Orange County.
+All NUA Home School students are welcome to attend these trips, regardless of county of residence.
+(Please note, age restrictions may apply on some field trips.)

 Do you have a school library?